guillermoaviles/robo-nouns/README.md

 <table>
 <tr>
 <td>
-  The Robo Nouns Variable Rate Gradual Dutch Auction, forked from Paradigm's implementation - https://www.paradigm.xyz/2022/08/vrgda
+  The RoboNouns Variable Rate Gradual Dutch Auction (VRGDA) mechanism is forked from Paradigm's implementation - https://www.paradigm.xyz/2022/08/vrgda.
+The VRGDA mechanism is a token issuance mechanism that allows the sale of tokens according to a custom schedule over time by dynamically adjusting prices based on the sales progress.
+When sales are ahead of schedule, prices increase, and when sales are behind schedule, prices decrease.
+VRGDA offers flexibility in issuing tokens while enabling users to buy them seamlessly at any time, providing customizable growth dynamics for communities and creating competitive game loops.
 </td>
 </tr>
 </table>